Difegue/DoujinSoft/README.md

 chmod -R 755 DoujinSoft-data/
 ```
 Drop the WAR into your tomcat webapps directory to start deployment.

+## Adding .mio files

+Add .mio files to the "mio" subfolder in your data directory.
-The .mio files you put in the data directory's "mio" subfolder should be consumed and added to the database.
+The files will be consumed and added to the database.
 (This part might take a little time, benchmarks show a ~5 minutes deploy time for 2000 .mio files.)
 You can then access the Webapp and check everything's working.